Factbox: Trend-following funds head for third down year

 -- Quantum Leap Capital, Sugar Land, Texas --

-* Down 14 percent through August, according to data from funds-tracking portal Altegris.
+* Down 14 percent through August, according to data from funds-tracking portal IASG.

 * Comment from manager Juan Carlos Herrera